JanHerca/urantiapedia/output/wikijs/en/article/Halbert_Katzen/Etymology_of_Coined_Terminology.md

 The place focused on getting things fully explained (Splan) is subject to fatherly rule (don).

-[UB 18:4.8](/en/The_Urantia_Book/18#p4_8)  The work of the pilgrims of time on the worlds surrounding a major sector headquarters is chiefly of an intellectual nature in contrast with the more physical and material character of the training on the seven educational spheres of a minor sector and with the spiritual undertakings on the four hundred ninety university worlds of a superuniverse headquarters.
+<a id="a656_0"></a>[UB 18:4.8](/en/The_Urantia_Book/18#p4_8)  The work of the pilgrims of time on the worlds surrounding a major sector headquarters is chiefly of an intellectual nature in contrast with the more physical and material character of the training on the seven educational spheres of a minor sector and with the spiritual undertakings on the four hundred ninety university worlds of a superuniverse headquarters.

 Consider when reviewing the following notes how we have come to use phrases like, “get on a level playing field” and “smooth things out.”